 The authors of all conditionally accepted papers will be asked whether they intend to have their artifact evaluated and, if so, to submit the artifact.
 They are welcome to indicate that they do not.

 After artifact submission, the AEC will download and install the artifact (where relevant), and evaluate it.
 Since we anticipate small glitches with installation and use, reviewers may communicate with authors to help resolve glitches while preserving reviewer anonymity.
 With the help of Eddie Kohler, we have set up HotCRP so that reviewers can ask questions while preserving their anonymity and get immediate answers from the (non-anonymous) authors directly from the HotCRP interface.
-The AEC will complete its evaluation and notify authors of the outcome.
+Any reviews submitted to HotCRP also go immediately to the authors, who can again answer any reviewer questions or fix potential issues.
+The AEC will complete its evaluation, discuss, and notify authors of the outcome.
 There is approximately one week between feedback from the AEC and the deadline for the camera ready versions of accepted papers.
 This is intended to allow authors sufficient time to include the feedback from the AEC as they deem fit.

 To avoid excluding some papers, the AEC will try to accept any artifact that authors wish to submit.
 These can be software, mechanized proofs, test suites, data sets, and so on.
 Obviously, the better the artifact is packaged, the more likely the AEC can actually work with it.